By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 India has the second-highest talent pool of 2.5 Mn focused on software product engineering.
 Additionally, it is also among the top three countries that produce the highest number of science, technology, engineering, and mathematics (STEM) graduates every year.
 The total headcount of STEM graduates adds up to 1.5 Mn yearly (out of which 40% are women) which is more than 3 times the size of STEM graduates per year in the U.S. This massive reservoir of relevant tech talent pool with strong English-speaking proficiency can be trained and leveraged at scale by organizations desiring to expand their team and expedite their innovation goals.
 From the perspective of new-age skillsets like Data Analytics, India houses 1/4th of the global talent pool.

-As of 2020, India has a voluntary attrition rate of 12% which plummeted to 8.3% towards the end of the year and then peaked again to 14.1% in 2021.
+Pre-COVID, India had a voluntary attrition rate of 12.3% which increased to 18.1% and then normalized to 14.1% in 2021.
 One of the primary reasons for the rise in attrition has been the growing market demand for technology talent especially in the ER&D (Engineering Research & Development) function, and increase in talent migration and remote working opportunities due to COVID -19.

 In terms of the government contributions here — to further help reduce the labor surplus and upskill the Indian tech talent, there is an increased focus on skill building (through training programs, exhaustive research materials, etc.), affordable education, and accelerated incentives to encourage corporate growth and entrepreneurship.
 This has helped in making STEM education and technological research more inclusive